-A Chance for Land and Fresh Air, just released by the Sharon Historical Society, draws on a three-room exhibit of the same name that drew unprecedented viewers and critical acclaim while it was open to viewing at the Society between October 2016 and April 2017.
+A Chance for Land and Fresh Air, released by the Sharon Historical Society, draws on a three-room exhibit of the same name that drew unprecedented viewers and critical acclaim while it was open to view at the Society between October 2016 and April 2017.

 In the 1920s, as their children reached high school age, the immigrants began moving down from the hills, many to Amenia, New York, a town directly on the train line, where the high school was more welcoming.
 These families built kosher boarding houses and small hotels, as well as a range of business, and by the end of the decade Amenia was a sufficiently busy resort town to support a synagogue.

 Ascher draws her important and moving story of Jewish rural life in the early decades of the twentieth century from photos and interviews with such descendants as Epsteins, Gorkofskys, Marcuses, Osofskys, Paleys, Rothsteins and Temkins, as well as from land records, census data and other historical documents.
 Thanks to funding from Baron de Hirsch, similar settlements of Russian Jewish farmers took place in other rural communities in Connecticut, Massachusetts, New Jersey and New York, as well as throughout the United States and Canada.

 “This book is not just about Ellsworth and Amenia, nor is it just about a dozen Russian immigrant families adjusting to America.
 It is about all immigrants who flee, arrive, and struggle to assimilate into a strange new land, learn a new language, take up an altogether new way of life.” – Norman Osofsky, descendant

 “The detailed scholarship and memorable stories that make up this book offer today’s reader insight into the refugee experience and leave the reader inspired by these stories of struggle and achievement – Mary Donohue, author of Back to the Land: Jewish Farms and Resorts in Connecticut, 1890-1945